There are many types of baby flash cards. Which is the right one to use for brain development, and when?

 many more...

-As your child ages, you can continue showing them more challenging words and pictures.
+As your toddler gets older, you can continue showing them more challenging words and pictures.
 Remember that your child does not know whether the flashcard you are showing is difficult or easy to comprehend.

 Whatever you show or expose to your child, they will learn.
 Never underestimate their innate capabilities.